mpon/xgodeproj/README.md

 ## Usage

-Perform in your root Xcode project or workspace.
+Execute this command in your root dir for Xcode project or workspace.

-We automatically find the `project.pbxproj` file.
+It automatically finds the `project.pbxproj` file to parse.

 ### show all section name